Murals / Commissions

 - Mount Wise Primary School: classroom-based workshops, culminating in designing and painting a large mural at their local park with the children (using aerosol and brush paint)

-- Plymouth Youth Service Summer Mix: aerosol art workshops with young people for two days each year – projects have included making over a bike storage shed and brightening up a dull classroom
+- Plymouth Fit and Fed: graffiti workshops with young people each year – projects have included making over a bike storage shed and brightening up a dull classroom, to creating a temporary “graffiti wall”

 Workshops in Schools